kfechter/LegionY530Ubuntu/Sections/Installation.md

 ![Install Device Selection](../Images/Install5.png)

-__Note: Ubuntu 18.04.3 and up can automatically install the graphics drivers. make sure to select the checkbox to install the drivers.__

 Once you click install now, the installation will ask you a few questions (Time Zone, Username, machine name, password, login options).
 Provide values for the settings and then sit back and watch the progress.